Skip to main content

 ModeHow It Works

-CallsignLocation is derived from your callsign lookup (QRZ/HamQTH database).
+CallsignLocation is derived from Hamtrax's callsign lookup.

 DeviceUses your device's GPS for real-time location.
 Requires location permission.